developerSid/AwesomeJavaLibraryExamples/README.md

 # The Java Library System
-Have you ever been sitting there writing your own PDF generation code and find yourself hoping that someone doesn't move that image you need to embed in every file you generate from its required location on the network share?
+Have you ever been sitting there writing your own PDF generation code and find yourself hoping that sysadmin doesn’t upgrade the company from Acrobat Reader from version 5.0 to 10, because your PDF would no longer render?
 Well never fear the Java library ecosystem is here to save you from that worry and thousands of others just like it.
-The greatest thing about the Java Platform is the plethora of open source code at your fingertips maintained by armies of great people who only want to make your life easier.
-If you are lazy like me you'll love the Java Library Ecosystem.

 ## [Difference between a library and a framework](http://www.programcreek.com/2011/09/what-is-the-difference-between-a-java-library-and-a-framework/, "Difference between a library and a framework")